danypark91/hd_log_reg/hd_log_reg_rmarkdown.md

 ![](hd_log_reg_rmarkdown_files/figure-gfm/Missmap-1.png)<!-- -->

-The final step before analyze the data is checking the ratio of the categories in the response variable.
-Resampling method can resolve the high inbalance between the classification.
-However, below result provides that the imbalance isn’t significant enough to apply under/over-sampling algorithm.
+The final step before analyzing the data is checking the ratio of the categories in the response variable.
+The resampling method can resolve the high imbalance between the classification.
+However, the below result provides that the imbalance isn’t significant enough to apply under/over-sampling algorithm.